Tristannn1337/Ivory/README.md

 ## 1. Ivory Ink - Validator Bonds
-Node Operator creates Validator Bonds with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
+Node Operator creates **Validator Bonds** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
 This sends their validator into the activation queue and issues bond tokens back to the Node Operator.
 Upon validator exit and withdrawal, the validator balance is released back into Ivory Ink and portioned out between token holders and the Node Operator.
 -   To enforce liquidity for bondholders, Ivory Ink will penalize operators who exit their bonded validator either too early or too late.
 -   To reduce validator churn on the network, bond terms may be renewed by bondholders before maturity.

-### Bond Terms
+### Validator Bond Terms
 -   **Principal** (ETH)
     -   The amount of ETH that the operator is raising out of 32.
     -   Limited to increments of 0.5 ether?